 - field trips

 - an international project

 Course leaders and tutors

-Due to its fast track delivery, this course does not include a work placement.
-However, the department and careers service provide information on numerous potential employers some of whom offer short work experience and most offer graduate employment.
+Due to its fast-track delivery, this course doesn’t include a work placement.
+However, the department and careers service provide information on numerous potential employers – some offer short-term work experience and most offer graduate employment.

-The department also participates with the Property Training Forum, which coordinates recruitment rounds, provides valuable input in terms of developing students and, with the support of professional bodies, seeks to improve career prospects.
+You’ll be able to engage with sector-specific employers at a range of networking events – including the Natural and Built Environment Employers Fair, which takes place in the autumn.
+The department also takes part in the Property Training Forum, which coordinates recruitment rounds, provides valuable input in terms of developing students, and seeks to improve career prospects.

 - heritage and conservation

 Previous graduates of this course have gone on to work for